nurzhanzhanuzak/eventsourcing/docs/topics/projection.rst

 calling an implementation of the :func:`~eventsourcing.projection.Projection.process_event`, which will call command methods on a tracking recorder object given as the constructor argument when the subclass is constructed.

+Subclasses of the :class:`~eventsourcing.projection.Projection` class can specify a :py:attr:`~eventsourcing.projection.Projection.name` attribute, so that environment variables used to construct the tracking recorder can be prefixed.

+Subclasses of the :class:`~eventsourcing.projection.Projection` class can specify a :py:attr:`~eventsourcing.projection.Projection.topics` attribute, so that events can be filtered in the application's database by the application subscription.

 .. code-block:: python

     from abc import ABC, abstractmethod